The Singleton

 "I know."

-*"You'll be a new instance.
+*"A new instance.
 Different variables.
 Different life."*

 "Will I be Jeff again."